EOH-ML/FYS-STK3155-Projects/project1/README.md

 python3 main.py
 ```

-Results will be saved in the `figures/` folder.
+Results will be saved in a `src/figures/` folder.

 ## Contributors